WebexCC-SA/wxcc-ai-assist/docs/main/AIAgentTrack_Mission1.md

 ## Story

-As a visitor to Dallas, you want to quickly find restaurants offering various international cuisines in the city and easily figure out how to get to them from your current location at the Cisco Office in Richardson.
+You are designing a Webex AI agent for a flower store named Cisco Flowers.
+This agent will recommend flowers to customers, collect order details, and calculate the total price for standard and custom bouquets.

 ### Call Flow Overview

-1. A new call enters the flow. </br>
+1. A new call enters the voice flow. </br>
-2. The caller asks about restaurants in Dallas.</br>
-3. The AI agent responds with information generated from the knowledge base configuration.</br>
+2. The AI agent will suggest flowers that suit the occasion.</br>
+3. Customers will also be able to design their own bouquets from single flowers.</br>
+4. AI Agent will generate the order details and total price based on the infrmation in knowledge base</br>

 ## Mission overview
 Your mission is to:

-1. Create a knowledge base (KB) and AI agent to provide answers about Richardson, including places to visit, restaurants, nightclubs, and directions from the Cisco Office in Richardson.</br>
+1. Create AI agent and upload the knowledge base (KB) and AI agent to provide answers about Richardson, including places to visit, restaurants, nightclubs, and directions from the Cisco Office in Richardson.</br>
 2. Configure the AI agent with handoff functionality to transfer the conversation to a live agent when necessary.</br>

 ---